 Do sales associates work weekends or holidays?

-What kind of products should I be familiar with?
+What kind of products will I work with?

 How can I move up in the company?

-Strong performance, good sales performance and showing team collaboration and initiative can lead to job advancement.
-Roles like team lead, assistant manager and corporate positions are all possibilities.
+Strong performance, teamwork and initiative can lead to promotions to team lead, assistant manager or other corporate roles.